 Parents, carers, children and young people cannot apply for laptops, tablets or internet access.
 You should contact your school, college or further education provider for help accessing remote education.

-How and when to order laptops and tablets during coronavirus (COVID-19)
+How and when to order DfE laptops and tablets during coronavirus (COVID-19)

-Representatives from local authorities and academy trusts have been contacted by email.
-They’ve been asked to use the Get help with technology service to tell us if they want to:
+DfE asked local authorities (LAs) and academy trusts to use the Get help with technology service to tell us if they wanted to: